 Why are people so obsessed with Prince Harry’s paternity?

-Speculation over who the Duke of Sussex’s father is has re-emerged ahead of the release his forthcoming Netflix documentary
+Speculation over who the Duke of Sussex’s father is has re-emerged amid release of his Netflix docuseries

-The Duke and Duchess of Sussex are preparing to drop their bombshell Netflix documentary series, Harry & Meghan.
+The Duke and Duchess of Sussex are preparing to drop the second volume of their bombshell Netflix documentary series, Harry & Meghan.

-The full trailer for the forthcoming series was released on Monday (5 December), with the first volume of episodes due to air on Thursday (8 December).
+The full trailer for the forthcoming series was released on Monday (5 December), with the first volume of episodes aired on Thursday (8 December).

 In the trailer, Prince Harry criticised the “pain and suffering of women marrying into this institution”, including his mother, Diana, Princess of Wales, his sister-in-law Kate Middleton, and his wife, Meghan Markle.